-- Use available resources, identify and research prospects who have a potential interest in HIP.
+- Use available resources to identify and research prospects who have a potential interest in HIP.

 - Develop prospect strategies and the steps, both internal and external, that will lead to a successful outcome.

-- Prepare the CEO and others for activities and conversations to advance prospect relationship.
+- Prepare the CEO and others for activities and conversations to advance prospect relationships.

 - Ability to record and track multiple prospect initiatives accurately and thoughtfully.

-- An executive presence and credibility that extends well beyond his/her functional skill set.
+- An executive presence and credibility that extends well beyond their functional skill set.